klogging/klogging.io/docs/java/slf4j.md

 ### Message templates

-With the Klogging binding, you can use [message templates](../concepts/message-templates) in SLF4J logging method calls and Klogging will emit structured log events.
+With the Klogging provider, you can use [message templates](../concepts/message-templates) in SLF4J logging method calls and Klogging will emit structured log events.
 For example:

 ```java